 For those who use a wall rather that a projector screen, there is a very handy feature that allows the picture to be adjusted according to the color of the room.
 You no longer have to worry about the wall paint changing the way the images look.

 In a feature that will specifically attract gamers, the Optoma HD243X has an input lag of 16.4ms, which makes is perfect to ensure maximum gaming quality.

-Finally, this projector comes with two HDMI ports which will allow you to create a neat little set up without having to constantly switch a single cable between devices.
+Finally, this small space projector comes with two HDMI ports which will allow you to create a neat little set up without having to constantly switch a single cable between devices.

 - Fantastic lighting and incredibly high contrast